 NEW RENTAL PROPERTY INSULATION POLICY

-The Government has given investors a deadline of July 2019 to insulate their properties to the Government’s standard or risk a $4000 fine which gets paid to their tenants.
+The deadline has passed for rental owners to insulate their properties to the Government’s standard or risk a $4000 fine which gets paid to their tenants.

 INTEREST RATE CHANGES